shelleyhoover/upp465example/week7/readme.md

 ## Week 7 Documents

-**index_dataVariable** includes an exampel of GeoJSON data included as a variable.
+- **index_dataVariable** includes an exampel of GeoJSON data included as a variable.

-The folder **Styling Example _ Conditional Statement Hardship Index** contains an example with a polygon styled
+- The folder **examplepolygons** contains an example with a polygon styled

-The folder **Styling Example _ Conditional Statement Points** contains an example with points styled
+- The folder **examplepoints** contains an example with points styled
+- The folder **exampleboth** contains an example with both points & polygons styles